Business Incorporation Blog

 What are the basic requirements of corporate names?

 If you choose a named corporation, we’ll need to confirm the availability of your proposed name prior to registration.
-This requires that we order a NUANS name search which is an additional cost to you.
+This requires that we order a Nuans name search which is an additional cost to you.
 If you have a name for your business, we recommend registering a named corporation.

 All named corporations are required to have both a distinctive element and a descriptive element in the name, unless the name has generated a significant reputation in the jurisdiction of registration through prior use.